 The Indonesian navy held a vessel illegally importing 5,000 tonnes of high-speed diesel – used as automotive fuel – last week.

-The Mongolia-flagged vessel, captained by an Indonesian national, did not have any import document or proper sailing permit when it was intercepted in waters off Batam last, Rear-Admiral Yudo Margono told reporters in Batam last Saturday.
+The Mongolia-flagged vessel, captained by an Indonesian national, did not have any import document or proper sailing permit when it was intercepted in waters off Batam, Rear-Admiral Yudo Margono told reporters in Batam last.

 MV Eastern Glory was coming from waters near the Malaysia-Indonesia border where it was anchored for more than 10 hours, as 5,000 tonnes of undocumented fuel was loaded from another vessel.
 The Indonesian authorities identified the vessel as Singapore-flagged MV Cougar.

 “We did the operations based on intelligence information that we received.
 The vessel (MV Eastern Glory) left Batam and returned with the illegal merchandise,” said Rear-Adm Yudo.